kjq/piano/README.rst

 consisting of componentized parts (such as pages or widgets) which can be assembled and configured at runtime.

-It also is an evolving example demonstrating:
+It's also an evolving example demonstrating:

 * Pyramid
 * Traversal